hieu2603/git-tut/README.md

 - This is new feature #2

-- Add feature #3 here
+- Add feature #3 fixbug

+- Add feature #4